essif-lab/framework/README.md

 This project has a plugin integrated that can generate terms in a useful way so contributors can write a special syntax to reference terms and generate a glossary based on those terms.

-In order to test this functionality locally, you can use Docker and/or Docker Compose, as follows.
+This plugin is designed to work in the pre-build stage.
+This means, it is strongly suggested that you do **not** run manually the script in your local computer (or at least do not commit changes).
+In order to view the final result, you can instead use Docker and/or Docker Compose, as follows.

-### Docker
+#### Docker

 You can run the following commands to see the output of the website, just as it will look like when deployed to a production environment: